 - Make use of modes!
 While it’s tempting to simply leave things on default and expect them to adjust automatically, you can get a lot more from your pictures if you play with settings like portrait mode.

 - Take your shots from more than one angle.
 You can decide which is best later when you’re flipping through the final results, but you can’t exactly go back and recapture any moments you missed, so it’s better to overshoot than undershoot.

 You can get even more tips to improve your iPhone photography skills by clicking here and checking out the hints from PCMag.

-Maybe you're just out to have a fun time with some instant photos, or maybe you have longer-term goals in mind such as an art project or display - it doesn't matter.
-These printers are all designed to make the most of your iPhone X's unbelievably high-quality camera, and you won't be disappointed.
+Maybe you’re just out to have a fun time with some instant photos, or maybe you have longer-term goals in mind such as an art project or display – it doesn’t matter.
+These printers are all designed to make the most of your iPhone become unbelievably high-quality camera, and you won’t be disappointed.

 What’s your favorite part of having a photo printer that works easily with your iPhone?
 Tell us in the comments below!